-Currently i’m trying to move a lot of stuff to the new NAS.
-This has one important implication: So far everything the role of the old NAS was to be the target of Timemachine backups and some scratchspace which i could easily discard.
-It was already a backup, so i didn’t made a backup of it.
-However with the new NAS things have changed.
+Currently I’m trying to move a lot of stuff to the new NAS.
+This has one important implication: So far the role of the old NAS was to be the target of Time Machine backups and some scratch space which I could easily discard.
+It was already a backup, so I didn’t make a backup of it.
+However, with the new NAS things have changed.
 While still receiving Time Machine backups, the NAS actually contains data that is not part of being a backup and thus has to be backed up itself.
-For example the contents of Gitea server.
-Now as it’s not longer on Github i have to do the backup on my own.
-1
+For example the contents of the Gitea server.
+Now as it’s no longer on GitHub I have to do the backup on my own.1

-I thought a while about a solution: One idea was the already mentioned Rube Goldberg solution: A Shelly plug, powering up an external hard disk ontrolled by an VM not running on the storage, but by a third system, that triggers the backup remotely as soon as the disk has been powered up.
-Then i thought: This is exactly such a contraption that will fail to work in a moment you need it most.
+I thought a while about a solution: One idea was the already mentioned Rube Goldberg solution: A Shelly plug, powering up an external hard disk controlled by a VM not running on the storage, but by a third system, that triggers the backup remotely as soon as the disk has been powered up.
+Then I thought: This is exactly such a contraption that will fail to work in the moment you need it most.
 And the disk would practically sit right beside the fileserver.
-Maximum distance would be determined by the longest USB cable that i could get.
-And that doesn’t addresses many of the posssible risks.
+Maximum distance would be determined by the longest USB cable that I could get.
+And that doesn’t address many of the possible risks.

 However, after the debacle with the storage not fitting in the HP Elitedesk2 I had a possible low power consumption server without a real job.
-A moment later, it occured to me: “You have a backbone in your house that is actually more capable than a single disk.
-Furthermore i have a Rack in the cellar for networking equipment.
-Why not using this rack”.
+A moment later, it occurred to me: “You have a backbone in your house that is actually more capable than a single disk.
+Furthermore I have a rack in the cellar for networking equipment.
+Why not use this rack?”

-What i did was essentially the following and this now my backup solution:
+What I did was essentially the following and this is now my backup solution:

 - I’m using the Elitedesk

-as a virtualization server as planned.
+kirbyas a virtualisation server as planned.
 It’s more or less for throw-away VMs.
-VM whose configuration i could easily recover with Ansible. - The OS i’m using there is Proxmox.
+VMs whose configuration I could easily recover with Ansible. - The OS I’m using there is Proxmox.

 - I gave

-a 512 GByte SSD for boot and to store VMs.
-I’m using a smaller variant of the Kingston SSD i’m using as primary storage in my NAS. - In Proxmox there is a VM running TrueNAS Scale.
+kirbya 512 GB SSD for boot and to store VMs.
+I’m using a smaller variant of the Kingston SSD I’m using as primary storage in my NAS. - In Proxmox there is a VM running TrueNAS Scale.

 - While it’s not Solaris, it still uses ZFS like my fileserver.